PierrelouisL/redesigned-octo-broccoli/README.md

 # redesigned-octo-broccoli
 ## _There is no planet B_

-The documentation is available on the report (pdf file).
+The documentation is available in french on the report (pdf file).

 To install our game you just need to install SFML
 >sudo apt-get install libsfml-dev